stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/RegSimul_DualMode/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density and Low-Density Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density, XL-Density and Low-Density Devices.

-  - This example has been tested with STMicroelectronics STM3210C-EVAL (STM32F10x Connectivity line), STM3210E-EVAL (STM32F10x High-Density)
-    and STM3210B-EVAL (STM32F10x Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM3210C-EVAL (Connectivity line), STM3210E-EVAL (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.

   - STM3210C-EVAL Set-up
     - Connect a known voltage, between 0-3.3V, to ADC Channel14 mapped on pin